 Tieken-Book van Ostade, Ingrid

-Vande Kopple, William J.
+Vande Kopple, William J

-Watts, Richard J.
+Watts, Richard J

-This list is based on CrossRef data as of 06 december 2021.
+This list is based on CrossRef data as of 26 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.